ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 ## **4\.
 The Earth-Centered Critique**

-**Linear presentation of cyclical concept.** The Spiral is numbered 1-7, suggesting progression, when earth-centered practice knows cycles don't have beginning or end.
+**Linear presentation of cyclical concept.** The Threads are numbered 1-7, suggesting progression, when earth-centered practice knows cycles don't have beginning or end.
 Why not present as a web, wheel, or actual spiral?

 > ### **Earth-Centered: Reimagining Presentation**
 >